Tennessee: Transportation

 The Tennessee Department of Transportation (TDOT) is the primary agency that is tasked with regulating and maintaining Tennessee's transportation infrastructure.
 Tennessee is currently one of five states with no transportation-related debts.
+TDOT's long-standing tradition of not incurring debt to fund transportation has been lauded by supporters who argue that it maintains fiscal responsibility.
+It is also been criticized by some who claim it hinders the state's ability to address all necessary infrastructural needs.

 Roads

 Interstate 40 traverses Tennessee from east to west, and serves the state's three largest cities.

-Tennessee has 96,167 mi of roads, of which 14,109 mi are maintained by the state.
-Of the state's highways, 1,233 mi are part of the Interstate Highway System.
+Tennessee has 96,187 mi of roads, of which 14,463 mi are maintained by the state.
+Of the state's highways, 1,201 mi are part of the Interstate Highway System.
 Tennessee has no tolled roads or bridges but has the sixth-highest mileage of high-occupancy vehicle (HOV) lanes, which are utilized on freeways in the congestion-prone Nashville and Memphis metropolitan areas.
+In 2023, express toll lanes called Choice Lanes were authorized in Tennessee.
+Owing to its central location and heavy truck traffic, the state consistently has some of the highest numbers of traffic congestion bottlenecks in the country.
+Tennessee also consistently ranks poorly for road safety, with one of the highest traffic fatality rates in the country.

 Interstate 40 (I-40) is the longest Interstate Highway in Tennessee, traversing the state for 455 mi.
-Known as "Tennessee's Main Street", I-40 serves the major cities of Memphis, Nashville, and Knoxville, and throughout its entire length in Tennessee, one can observe the diversity of the state's geography and landforms.
-I-40's branch interstates include I-240 in Memphis; I-440 in Nashville; I-840 around Nashville; I-140 from Knoxville to Maryville; and I-640 in Knoxville.
-In a north–south orientation, from west to east, are interstates 55, which serves Memphis; 65, which passes through Nashville; 75, which serves Chattanooga and Knoxville; and 81, which begins east of Knoxville, and serves Bristol to the northeast.
-I-24 is an east–west interstate that enters the state in Clarksville, passes through Nashville, and terminates in Chattanooga.
-I-26, although technically an east–west interstate, begins in Kingsport and runs southwardly through Johnson City before exiting into North Carolina.
+I-40 serves the major cities of Memphis, Nashville, and Knoxville, and throughout its entire length in Tennessee, one can observe the diversity of the state's geography and landforms.
+I-40's branch Interstates include I-240 in Memphis; I-440 in Nashville; I-840 around Nashville; I-140 from Knoxville to Maryville; and I-640 in Knoxville.
+In a north–south orientation, from west to east, are Interstates 55, which serves Memphis; 65, which passes through Nashville; 75, which serves Chattanooga and Knoxville; and 81, which begins east of Knoxville, and serves Bristol to the northeast.
+I-24 is an east–west Interstate that enters the state in Clarksville, passes through Nashville, and terminates in Chattanooga.
+I-26, although technically an east–west Interstate, begins in Kingsport and runs southwardly through Johnson City before exiting into North Carolina.
 I-155 is a branch route of I-55 that serves the northwestern part of the state.
 I-275 is a short spur route in Knoxville.
 I-269 runs from Millington to Collierville, serving as an outer bypass of Memphis.